 Note that some tests will fail in Python 2, as the code is written and tested in Python3.
 Furthermore, the feed output is taken from an up to date (5.2.1) feedparser version, so the tests are marked as expected to fail for lower versions.
-You should, naturally, run tests before submitting patches.
+You should, naturally, run and write tests before submitting patches.
+See the Writing tests section for more information about how to write tests.

 The test suite also uses the betamax module to cache HTTP requests locally so the test suite can run offline.
-If a new test requires networking, you can simply add a new test doing requests with the right fixture (feed2exec. tests.fixtures.betamax()), and a new recording will be added to the source tree.
-Note that you can also use the normal betamax\session() fixture provided upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
-If a new test is added in an existing test, you may need to configure recording (in feed2exec/tests/conftest.py) to new\episodes:
+If a new test requires networking, you can simply add a new test doing requests with the right fixture (feed2exec.tests.fixtures.betamax()), and a new recording will be added to the source tree.
+Note that you can also use the normal betamax_session() fixture provided upstream if you are going to do standalone HTTP request (not going through the feed2exec libraries).
+If a new test is added in an existing test, you may need to configure recording (in feed2exec/tests/conftest.py) to new_episodes: